HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 (218) 206-2322

 SERVICES: Gathering of family and friends from 10 am until the 11 am Funeral Service on Monday, March 25, 2019, at the Mission Creek Church, 521-131st Ave.
 W., Duluth.
 In lieu of flowers, a donation can be made to the Elmhurst Commons Resident Fund, 400 3rd St. SW, Braham, MN, 55056.
 Arrangements by Bell Brothers Funeral Home.

-To send flowers to the family of Florence Rendulich, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Florence Rendulich, please visit Tribute Store